junaidulhassan/Top-Books-to-Learn-Machine-and-Deep-Learning/README.md

 # Top-Books-to-Learn-Machine-and-Deep-Learning
-Top Books to learn advance AI.
-You can download in PDF.
+Top Books to Learn Advanced AI and MLOps.
+You can download it in PDF.